 This 3 days in Florence itinerary includes some great wine places and ideas, suggestions for museums filled with renaissance art, and more!

 Inside the city, there is no shortage of things to do.
 From sampling Tuscan foods, visiting major museums and buildings, walking along the stunning Arno river, and so much more!

 Spending only 3 days in Florence, Italy, will not do this city justice, but first-timers to the area can get a glimpse of what it has to offer with this Florence guide.

-Florence is a relatively small city and is much less touristy than Rome, Milan or Venice.
+Florence is a relatively small city and is much less touristy than Rome, Milan and Venice.
 It is perfect for wine, food, and art lovers, but I believe everyone can find something charming about this place.
-Take a break from the hustle and bustle and spend a more relaxing weekend in Florence!

 Disclosure: Destguides may receive commission for purchases made through links in this article at no cost to you.

 Using the map of Florence, you can explore all the days and stops.

 Spend your very first day in Florence in the city center at the Piazza del Duomo.
 The Cathedral, otherwise known as the Duomo, is arguably the most famous building in Florence.

 Today will consist of a lot of walking, but all of the pasta and wine waiting for you at the end of it will make it worth it.

 There are so many amazing views to be seen in Florence, and today you will get a lot of them in.
 So wear your walking shoes and get ready for a day of sightseeing in the city center.